 Deferred revenue is money the company has received but has not earned.
 For example, imagine a client pre-pays for their driveway to be repaved.
 Their payment is counted as deferred revenue until the company fulfills the service and repaves the driveway.

-Accounts receivable is the opposite — this is money the company is owed for services already provided.
-If a company repaves a customer’s driveway but the customer hasn’t paid for it, yet, the due payment counts toward accounts receivable until the invoice is fulfilled.
+Accounts receivable is the opposite — this is money customers owe the company for services already provided.
+If a company repaves a customer’s driveway but the customer hasn’t yet paid for it, the due payment counts toward accounts receivable until the invoice is fulfilled.

 12. How would a large purchase, such as a new piece of machinery, affect the three financial statements?